 Your generous support of the California Wildfire Relief Fund enabled first responders and local community-led nonprofits to not only provide immediate relief, but also to ignite the hard work of long-term recovery and building resilience—an incredibly important goal as residents affected by the wildfires now face the impacts of COVID-19 and another fast-approaching fire season.

 Here are a few highlights of how our partners have been hard at work:

 The Kincade Fire burned through Sonoma County for more than two weeks, prompting the largest mass evacuation in the county’s fire season history.
-To the credit of many local nonprofits, many at-risk communities, such as immigrant workers, were able to receive life-saving information in their native languages .
+To the credit of many local nonprofits, various at-risk communities such as immigrant workers were able to receive life-saving information in their native languages.
 Thanks in part to your generosity, the Community Foundation of Sonoma County was also able to help displaced residents access food, stabilize their housing situations, and begin the recovery process when it was safe to return after the fire.